herculesinc/nova.pg-dao/README.md

    1. `Session.close('commit')` to commit changes to the database, or to end read-only transaction;
    2. `Session.close('rollback')` to roll back any changes sent to the database during the session.

-Always call the `Session.close()` method after session object is no longer needed.
+Always call `Session.close()` method after session object is no longer needed.
 This will release the connection back to the pool.
 If you do not release the connection, the connection pool will become exhausted and bad things will happen.

 Do not start or end transactions manually by executing `BEGIN`, `COMMIT`, or `ROLLBACK` commands.
 Doing so will confuse the session and bad things may (and probably, will) happen.